lionelmace/vpc-on-classic-vsi/vsi_is_manage_images.md

 1. If you need to create an instance of {{site.data.keyword.cos_full_notm}}, see [Getting started with {{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started).
 2. If you need to upload an image to {{site.data.keyword.cos_full_notm}}, navigate to your bucket and click **Add Objects** to
 [upload](/docs/services/cloud-object-storage?topic=cloud-object-storage-upload) the image.
+The bucket must be in the same region where you plan to import your image and create new instances.
 You can use the Aspera high-speed transfer plug-in to upload images larger than 200 MB.

 ### Granting access between services